adzcai/comms-campaign/README.md

-hankquinlan.github.io
+piguyinthesky.github.io
 =====================
-This is demo data created by [Jonathan McGlone](http://jmcglone.com) and used in a [step-by-step beginners guide](http://jmcglone.com/guides/github-pages) to creating and hosting a personal website using GitHub and Jekyll.
-You can view the demo data at <http://hankquinlan.github.io> and read the guide at <http://jmcglone.com/guides/github-pages>.
+This is my platform for the 2019-2020 Old Scona Academic Student's Union election!
+I'm running for the role of Communications Officer.

-Users are free to copy and re-use any and all of the code contained here without contacting me.
+This is based off demo data created by [Jonathan McGlone](http://jmcglone.com) in his [tutorial](http://jmcglone.com/guides/github-pages) to creating and hosting a personal website using GitHub and Jekyll.